 Sometimes the symptoms are so subtle that when the doctor examines you, everything might be perfectly normal.
-There is no reason to think negatively about such an occurrence – it indicates one of two things: either you don’t have Parkinson’s disease, or that your Parkinson’s disease is so mild that treatment is not needed at this stage.
+There is no reason to think negatively about such an occurrence.
+It indicates one of two things: either you don’t have Parkinson’s disease.
+Or it means your Parkinson’s disease is so mild that treatment is not needed at this stage.

 Because of these multi-factorial problems, the diagnosis of Parkinson’s disease is often delayed.
 In some cases, it may be delayed inordinately.
 It is not unusual for 5 years or more to go by before the patient is finally diagnosed with Parkinson’s disease.

 What are the Most Important Signs of Parkinson’s Disease?

-When you visit a doctor, he/she will try to elicit the signs of Parkinson’s disease.
-He/She may do the following things to look for these problems:
+When you visit a doctor, they will try to elicit the signs of Parkinson’s disease.
+They may do the following things to look for these problems:

-- Shaking – Sit relaxed with legs dangling and hands resting on your thighs.
-Observe your hands and feet.
-Then outstretch your hands in front of you, or hold them in front of your chest.
+- Shaking – Sit relaxed with your legs dangling and your hands resting on your thighs.
+Observe your hands and feet, then outstretch your hands in front of you or hold them in front of your chest.

-- Slowness – Ask you to walk as fast as possible, or tap your fingers or feet as fast as possible.
+- Slowness – Ask you to walk as fast as possible; tap your fingers or feet as fast as possible.

 - Stiffness – Ask you to relax and then try to move your wrist gradually clockwise and counterclockwise.

-- Stand still – then he/she may try to push you slightly to see if you have any tendency to fall.
+- Stand still – The doctor may try to push you slightly to see if you have any tendency to fall.

-- He/she may do some tests to check your thinking and/or memory.
+- The doctor may do some tests to check your thinking and/or memory.

 How can you Test Yourself for Parkinson’s Disease?

 The diagnosis of Parkinson’s disease is based on a combination of the symptoms and signs mentioned above.
 The diagnosis should always be made by a doctor who is familiar with Parkinson’s disease, preferably a neurologist.

 A rough online tool that asks you to elicit the symptoms and signs of Parkinson’s disease can be accessed by pressing the button below.
-But note that this is only given as a memory aid, and this calculator should not be used to diagnose Parkinson’s disease by itself.
-If you have any of the above mentioned symptoms, visit a neurologist in person.
+Please note that this is only given as a memory aid, and this calculator should not be used to diagnose Parkinson’s disease by itself.
+If you have any of the aforementioned symptoms, visit a neurologist in person.